skyscrapers/charts/helm-base/README.md

+# Deprecation notice

+This chart is deprecated for Skyscrapers as we are migrating resources to native terraform objects.

 # A Helm Chart for basic setup of Helm

 This charts creates a ServiceAccount used by Concourse to deploy helm charts with the right permissions.